The Better Sex: Bonus game

 In the bonus game, the winning team faced 30 members of the opposite sex in the studio audience.
 One at a time, each team member was asked a question, then was handed a card which showed the correct answer only.
 The contestant could use that answer or come up with a bluff of his or her own.
 After the player gave an answer, the audience members then voted to agree or disagree on the answer.
 Each audience member held a paddle-shaped electronic device which displayed their choice.
 The correct answer was then revealed, and any audience members who voted wrong (or failed to cast a vote in the allotted time) were eliminated and sat down.

 Play continued until all six questions were played.
 If any audience members were left standing, the team lost and the audience survivors split $500.
 However, if all 30 audience members were knocked out in up to six questions, the winning team split $5,000.

 Teams stayed on the show until they lost twice or accrued at least $20,000 in total winnings.
 By December 1977, it increased to $30,000.

 Music

-The theme song is called "Hormonal Imbalance", composed by Score Productions.
+The theme song is called "Hormonal Imbalance", composed by John F. Grimbsy for Score Productions.

 Broadcast history

 Like most shows that aired at noon ET/11:00AM CT/MT/PT, some affiliates did not carry the show.
 It aired opposite The Young and the Restless on CBS and initially two NBC game shows: Shoot for the Stars then To Say the Least.
 In January 1978, when both One Life to Live and General Hospital expanded from 45 minutes to an hour, the series was placed on hiatus; The $20,000 Pyramid took over the time slot.
 The show was ultimately canceled by ABC later that year.
 In 1998, Game Show Network used this show for an episode of their comedy series Faux Pause.
 On September 30, 2018, Buzzr aired two episodes as part of their annual "Lost & Found" series of specials.
+The status of this show is unknown.
+The pilot and finale exist among traders.
+Three general episodes have aired on GSN and on Buzzr.